AdamGaskins/deployed/README.md

 php artisan deployed --notify
 ```

 Deployed will parse the `CHANGELOG.md` in the root of your application.
-Each version is expected to begin with an h1 and contain a list of changes.
+Each version is expected to begin with a heading and contain a list of changes.
 For each change in the list, put the type (feature/bug/etc.) in bold at the beginning of the line.
 Here is an example of a changelog entry that generates the notification at the top of this readme:

 ```md
 ### Version 10.3.23